 I received a BFA from the Academy of Art University in San Francisco in 2002 and have exhibited extensively since then at galleries such as Robert Lange Studios in Charleston, Sloane Merrill Gallery in Boston, and La Luz de Jesus Gallery in LA.
 My work has been featured in American Art Collector, Southwest Art, and Poets and Artists.
-I'm currently an Associate Professor at the Pacific Northwest College of Art and resides in Portland, Oregon.
+I'm currently an Associate Professor at the Pacific Northwest College of Art and reside in Portland, Oregon.

 My work is based on images curated from many sources such as digitized museum archives, vintage shops, and social media platforms.
 The paintings fluctuate between the familiar and the unknown while simultaneously including the past and present.
 By rearranging the hierarchy of elements the paintings become fictions that allow countless interpretations.
 Layered into works are references to liminality, ecological issues, neuroscience, psychological states, and the history of painting, among others.